k9mail/k9mail-docs/docs/en/current/settings/account.md

 ## Folders

 ### Auto-expand folder
 The folder you specify here will be opened when you click on an account in the account list.
-Set to *-NONE-* when clicking an account should open the folder list.
+Set to *NONE* when clicking an account should open the folder list.

 ### Folders to display
 Here you can specify what folder classes should be displayed in the folder list.
-This can also be changed from the *Show folders...* sub-menu in the folder list.
+This can also be changed from the *Show folders...* sub-menu in the Manage Folders settings.

 Available options are: